mshakya/PiReT-OME/README.md

 Pipeline run status can be checked in either `process.log` or `error.log`.

-##Dependencies
+## Installed Dependencies
-PiReT-OME requires following dependencies, all of which should be installed and in the PATH.
+PiReT-OME requires following dependencies, all of which should be installed and added to PATH.
 All of the dependencies should be installed by `INSTALL-PiReTOME.sh`.
 However, some manual work may require depending on your system configuration.

 ### Programming/Scripting languages
 - [Python >=v2.7](https://www.python.org/downloads/release/python-2712/)